Monitor Your Contact Center with Omni-Channel Supervisor

 Do you have a case open?
 Open work gives you more to look at.
 If you’ve closed your case, no problem.
-Create another case and route it to yourself using Omni-Channel, or you can just look through Omni-Channel Supervisor without any open work records and let your imagination fill in the rest.2.
-Click the Omni Supervisor Tab
+Create another case and route it to yourself using Omni-Channel.
+Alternately, you can just look through Omni-Channel Supervisor without any open work records and let your imagination fill in the rest.

 You’re on the Agents tab with the All Agents view open.